 Box design can also help deter predators.
 An entrance hole reinforced with a metal plate will prevent grey squirrels and some avian predators from enlarging the hole and gaining access to the nest.
 Schwegler’s wood-concrete boxes are too hard for any predator to break through.
 However, you can also reinforce a nest box yourself with metal protection plates or provide additional protection with prickly twigs.
-Not only can these prevent predators from getting to or finding purchase on the nest box, but they can also help insulate the box from the weather.
 Deep boxes may prevent predators reaching in and grabbing nest occupants, although some tits have been known to fill up deep boxes with copious quantities of nesting material.
-An overhanging roof will also help prevent predators reaching in.
-If using open-fronted nest boxes, a balloon of chicken wire over the entrance can prevent some predators gaining access, although weasels will still be able to slip through.
+If using open-fronted nest boxes, a balloon of chicken wire over the entrance can work well.
 If you live in an urban area, cats are likely to be the most common predator.
-Gardeners have long since used various methods to exclude these unwanted visitors, such as pellets, electronic scarers and even lion dung (available from your nearest obliging zoo), all with varying degrees of success, so you may want to do some experimenting.
+Gardeners have long since used various methods to exclude these unwanted visitors, such as pellets, electronic scarers and even lion dung (available from your nearest obliging zoo), all with varying degrees of success.

 How do I manage the nest box?

 A well-designed nest box will only need one annual clean in the autumn.
-It is important not to clean out nest boxes before August as boxes may still be occupied.
-Wait until autumn and then remove the contents of the box, checking first that the box is definitely unoccupied.
-Scatter the contents of the box on the ground some way from the box to help prevent parasites re-infesting the nest box.
+It is important not to clean out nest boxes before August as they may still be occupied.
+Wait until autumn and then remove the contents, scattering them on the ground some way from the box to help prevent parasites re-infesting the nest box.
 Use a small brush or scraper to remove debris from the corners.
+Boiling water can be used to kill any parasites remaining in the box, but remember to leave the lid off for a while for it to try out.
 Do not wait until the winter to clean out nest boxes as birds may already be roosting in them.

 How many nest boxes do I need?

 The exact amount of boxes required will depend on the species and the surrounding habitat.
 As a very general rule of thumb, start with ten assorted small boxes per hectare (ensure uniform spacing between boxes).
 Keep adding several more boxes each season until some remain unused and hopefully you’ll hit on the correct density of boxes.
-However, even if you only have space for one box, remember that one box is better than no box (providing it’s suitably located).
-Many UK bird populations have plummeted to worryingly low levels and they need all the additional nesting habitat they can get.
+However, even if you only have space for one box it is still worthwhile, providing it is suitably located.
+Many UK bird species need all the additional nesting habitat they can get.